The ultimate guide to student debt (and how to get out of it)

 While we often harp on about the bad side of credit card debt, as discussed earlier in this article, credit card debt can help build your credit rating if you set up repayments properly.
 For a full run down of why you might want to get a credit card and the best deals out there, check out our complete guide.

 However, we only recommend you apply for a credit card if you are confident you'll be able to keep up with repayments – otherwise, they can seriously damage your financial health.

 Store cards, on the other hand, should pretty much always be avoided at all costs.
 Many shops will try to lure you in when you're at the till be offering you a discount on your purchase if you sign up to a store card, which is sort of like a credit card that can only be used in that specific store.

 These cards are incredibly dangerous as they encourage you to shop when you don't have the budget for it (and they of course encourage you to shop in that specific store rather than others, which is why staff are told to work hard to convince you to sign up!).

 It's worth remembering that commercial financial products such as these tend to carry very high interest rates – usually around 20% – and encourage shoppers to get into the mindset of ‘buy now, worry about it later' which is how serious debt issues arise.

 You can either pay all your purchases off at the end of the month or arrange to pay back in monthly instalments.
 Remember that if you opt for latter you'll be charged interest (unless you qualify for a 0% interest credit card, of course!).

-Not paying on time could lead to hefty fines can also affect your credit rating, so it’s a great idea to set up a direct debit to pay off a fixed amount automatically each month before you hit any issues.
+Not paying on time could lead to hefty fines can also affect your credit rating, so it's a great idea to set up a direct debit to pay off a fixed amount automatically each month before you hit any issues.

 Check out our guide to student credit cards for more guidance on how to use credit cards to your advantage, and how to get yourself out of the red.